DarkMinimum/Blender-Annotation-Extension/README.md

 # Blender annotation extension

 This is a source code of the blender annotation extension.
+You could get a ready-to-import zip from releases page.
-To use it, archive `annotation-extension` and import it from the local file directly in Blender.
+To use the source code, archive `annotation-extension` and import it from the local file directly in Blender.

 To check generated ground-truth use `check_annotations.py`